petewarden/tensorflow_ios/tensorflow/g3doc/api_docs/python/image.md

 away from zero to protect against division by 0 when handling uniform images.

 Note that this implementation is limited:
-*  It only whitens based on the statistics of an individual image.
+*  It only scales based on the statistics of an individual image.
 *  It does not take into account the covariance structure.

 ##### Args: